-(6) A physical therapist may delegate supervision of an SPTA to a physical therapist assistant and the provision of subsections (3), (4) and (5) of this rule shall apply to the physical therapist assistant.
+(6) A physical therapist may delegate supervision of an SPTA to a physical therapist assistant and the provision of subsections (3),(4) and (5) of this rule shall apply to the physical therapist assistant.

-(7) Documentation by a student physical therapist (SPT) shall be signed by the student and authenticated by a supervising physical therapist on the same day.
-Documentation by a student physical therapist assistant (SPTA) shall be signed by the student and authenticated by a supervising physical therapist or supervising physical therapist assistant on the same day.
-A SPT's documentation must be completed pursuant to OAR 848-040-0110.
+(7) Documentation by a student physical therapist (SPT) shall be authenticated on the same day by the student and by a supervising physical therapist.
+Documentation by a student physical therapist assistant (SPTA) shall be authenticated by the student and by a supervising physical therapist or supervising physical therapist assistant.
+A SPT's documentation must be completed pursuant to OAR 848-010-0110.